MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 > [!NOTE]
 >  You should consider which time interval that you want to use for future forecasts so that the time interval is consistent throughout.
 When you enter a forecast quantity, it is valid on the first day of the time interval that you select.
 For example, if you select a month, then you enter the forecast quantity on the first day of the month.
 If you select a quarter, then you enter the forecast quantity on the first day of the first month in the quarter.

 5. In the **View as** field, select how the forecast quantities are shown for the time interval.
 If you select **Net Change**, then the net change in balance is displayed for the time interval.
-If you select **Balance at Date**, then the page displays the balance as of the last day in the time interval.
+If you select **Balance at Date**, then the page displays the balance as at the last day in the time interval.
 6. In the **Forecast Type** field, select **Sales Item**,  **Component**, or **Both**.
 If you select **Sales Item** or **Component**, then you can edit the quantity by period.
 If you select **Both**, then you cannot edit the quantity, but you can choose the drop-down arrow button and view the demand forecast entries.
 7. Specify a **Date Filter** if you want to limit the amount of data displayed.
 8. On the **Demand Forecast Matrix** FastTab, enter the forecasted quantities by typing a quantity in the cell representing an item on a particular date or period.
 Note that in empty cells, the lookup button opens an empty page indicating that you must enter a value manually.